 AI Agent Error Handling Best Practices: Challenges and Solutions in Production

-Critical Differences from Traditional Error Handling
+Decisive Differences from Traditional Error Handling

 On the other hand, errors faced by AI agents are “non-deterministic” and “semantic.”
 For example, when an agent calls a tool to check the weather, it might typo the function name or fabricate non-existent parameters.
 This isn’t a program bug but stems from tokens probabilistically generated by the LLM.
 Even more troublesome are cases where the API call itself succeeds (200 OK) but the returned JSON structure is completely different from the intent.